Linux Azure AD authentication options

 Introduction

 There are several ways to do Linux Azure AD authentication.
+Note that Azure AD was renamed "Microsoft Entra ID" recently, but in this article we'll use its old name, at least for now.
 In other words you can log in to your Linux hosts Azure Active Directory ("Azure AD") credentials in various ways.
 Azure, Microsoft's public Cloud, builds on top of Azure AD.
 In fact, your Azure users, groups, roles and role assignments are stored in Azure AD.

 The challenge with Linux Azure AD authentication is that Azure AD does not support "legacy protocols", LDAP and Kerberos.
 These protocols are used to allow Linux logins using centralized identities.
 It is also important to distinguish between Azure AD and classic Active Directory ("AD DS").
 While their names are similar, they are completely different beasts.
 That said, Azure AD and Active Directory can be integrated together with Azure AD Connect.
 For more on this confusing terminology have a look at our earlier Windows domain in Azure blog post.